openstack/openstack-manuals/doc/config-reference/source/tables/nova-vmware.rst

    * - **[vmware]**
      -
    * - ``api_retry_count`` = ``10``
-     - (Integer) The number of times we retry on failures, e.g., socket error, etc.
+     - (Integer) Number of times VMware vCenter server API must be retried on connection failures, e.g. socket error, etc.
    * - ``ca_file`` = ``None``
-     - (String) Specify a CA bundle file to use in verifying the vCenter server certificate.
+     - (String) Specifies the CA bundle file to be used in verifying the vCenter server certificate.
    * - ``cache_prefix`` = ``None``
-     - (String) The prefix for where cached images are stored.
-This is NOT the full path - just a folder prefix.
-This should only be used when a datastore cache should be shared between compute nodes.
-Note: this should only be used when the compute nodes have a shared file system.
+     - (String) This option adds a prefix to the folder where cached images are stored

+       This is not the full path - just a folder prefix.
+This should only be used when a datastore cache is shared between compute nodes.

+       Note: This should only be used when the compute nodes are running on same host or they have a shared file system.

+       Possible values:

+       * Any string representing the cache prefix to the folder
    * - ``cluster_name`` = ``None``
      - (String) Name of a VMware Cluster ComputeResource.
    * - ``console_delay_seconds`` = ``None``
      - (Integer) Set this value if affected by an increased network latency causing repeated characters when typing in a remote console.
    * - ``datastore_regex`` = ``None``
-     - (String) Regex to match the name of a datastore.
+     - (String) Regular expression pattern to match the name of datastore.

+       The datastore_regex setting specifies the datastores to use with Compute.
+For example, datastore_regex="nas.*" selects all the data stores that have a name starting with "nas".

+       NOTE: If no regex is given, it just picks the datastore with the most freespace.

+       Possible values:

+       * Any matching regular expression to a datastore must be given
    * - ``host_ip`` = ``None``
      - (String) Hostname or IP address for connection to VMware vCenter host.
    * - ``host_password`` = ``None``